NL Fantasy Baseball Waiver Wire Pickups This Week

 STARTING PITCHER

-Ben Casparius, Dodgers: Casparius pitched a bullpen game on Wednesday where he only conceded one run, yet is set to move into the LA rotation having sometimes worked as a starter in the minors.
-He'll get a chance to fill that role for the Dodgers, who've been decimated by injuries.
-Casparius will need some time to get stretched out, but has a chance to stick in the rotation for a while.
-12-team Mixed: $1, 15-team Mixed: $5; 12-team NL: $9
+Nestor Cortes, Brewers: Cortes, diagnosed with a left elbow flexor strain and placed on the injured list on Apr.
+6, progressed to throwing a bullpen with two up-downs on Wednesday and no after-effects.
+He'll next throw a live bullpen before advancing to starting a rehab assignment.
+Cortes's progress has been slow, but he could be back around the All-Star Game barring any setbacks.
+Acquired in the Devin Williams deal this offseason, he should be part of the team's starting rotation when healthy.
+12-team Mixed: $1, 15-team Mixed: $4; 12-team NL: $7 (same early injury bid)

-Nestor Cortes, Brewers: Cortes, diagnosed with a left elbow flexor strain and placed on the IL on Apr.
-6, threw his second bullpen session Friday.
-The next steps would be multi-inning appearances, live batting practice and then a rehab assignment.
-Cortes' progress has been slow, though he could be back just prior to or after the All-Star Game barring any setbacks.
-Acquired in the Devin Williams deal this offseason, he should be part of the team's rotation when healthy.
-12-team Mixed: $1, 15-team Mixed: $4; 12-team NL: $7 (early injury return bid)
+Didier Fuentes, Braves: Fuentes, who just turned 20 earlier in the week, was promoted to start Friday against Miami where he surrendered four runs on six hits and one walk in five innings while fanning three.
+He started the year at High-A Rome, then was moved to Double-A Columbus after three starts before advancing to Triple-A Gwinnett for one outing.
+Fuentes' overall numbers weren't, yet he collected a 2.41 ERA and 23:4 K:BB across 18.2 innings covering his last four appearances.
+It was expected to just be a spot start, though Chris Sale's fractured left ribcage likely means Fuentes will remain in the rotation.
+12-team Mixed: No, 15-team Mixed: $0; 12-team NL: $5 (up in keeper leagues)

-Austin Gomber, Rockies: Gomber, out with shoulder soreness since spring training, was activated off the 60-day IL to start Sunday in Atlanta.
-He was expected to have a brief absence to begin the season, but suffered a setback coming out of a Mar.
-28 rehab outing with Albuquerque that extended his stay on the IL.
-Gomber was cleared to resume his assignment earlier this month and has looked sharp at Double-A Hartford and Albuquerque by covering eight innings and striking out eight while surrendering two runs (one earned) on three hits and three walks.
-He's historically been a serviceable back-end starter, a role he should fill on the Rockies.
-12-team Mixed: No, 15-team Mixed: $0; 12-team NL: $5
+Janson Junk, Marlins: Junk moved into the Miami rotation on Friday, where he picked up the win after five innings of one-run ball with five hits and no walks while striking out five.
+This was his first start since 2023 after working in bulk relief.
+Junk's fastball is up almost two MPH from last year while his walk rate has been halved.
+With Max Meyer on the shelf with a hip injury, Junk may have earned himself more starts - with the next scheduled appearances set to come on the road against the Giants.
+12-team Mixed: $1, 15-team Mixed: $4; 12-team NL: $7

-Jacob Misiorowski, Brewers: Misiorowski's rostered percentage is higher than the threshold for this column.
-But since he was just promoted, he's being included here.
-Misiorowski got the call from Triple-A Nashville to make his major-league debut on Thursday and went five scoreless innings while not allowing a hit and striking out five with three walks before leaving with cramping in his right calf/quad.
-Control has been a big issue at times and he issued nine walks from his last two starts at Nashville before joining the parent club.
-Misiorowski has mostly been better this season with the righty walking two or fewer in seven of his last 10 outings.
-His stuff isn't in question, particularly his upper-90s fastball and devastating slider, both of which are 70-grade pitches at their best while he collected a 2.13 ERA and 80:31 K:BB over 63.1 innings prior to the move up.
-Misiorowski certainly showed more than enough to remain in the rotation.
-12-team Mixed: $3, 15-team Mixed: $9; 12-team NL: $14
+Joey Lucchesi, Giants: Lucchesi was called up last Sunday from Triple-A Sacramento to provide bullpen depth following the trade of Kyle Harrison to the Red Sox.
+He previously started in 77 of his 81 ML appearances, but worked exclusively in relief with Sacramento this year a 3.23 ERA, 0.99 WHIP and 31:8 K:BB through 30.2 innings.
+12-team Mixed: No, 15-team Mixed: No; 12-team NL: $5

-Frankie Montas, Mets: Montas, sidelined with a high-grade lat strain and profiled the last month, started Friday for Triple-A Syracuse where he surrendered eight earned runs on seven hits and one walk while striking out one through 1.2 innings and will make at least one - maybe two - more minor-league appearances before being considered for activation.
-The Mets decided to rightly not accelerate his return even in the wake of Kodai Senga's strained hamstring, thanks to the presence of Paul Blackburn and need for additional time for Montas in the minors.
-Barring any setbacks, Montas should be activated by late June.
-The right-hander, who signed a one-year, $17 million contract with a similar player option for 2026 with the Mets last December, should slide into the middle/back-end of the rotation once activated.
+Frankie Montas, Mets: Montas, sidelined with a high grade lat strain and profiled the last month, finished his rehab assignment on Wednesday with his outing going as poorly as his other minor-league outings as he allowed five runs on seven hits and a walk in five innings at Triple-A Syracuse.
+Over six rehab starts and 18.2 innings between High-A and Triple-A, he's struggled to a 12.05 ERA and 12:10 K:BB while serving up eight homers.
+Despite the poor numbers, Montas will be activated and start Tuesday against the Braves due to the team's starting needs.
+The right-hander, who signed a one-year, $17 million contract with a similar player option for 2026 with the Mets last December, should remain part of the middle/back-end of the rotation.
 12-team Mixed: $0, 15-team Mixed: $1; 12-team NL: $6 (same early injury return bid)

-Eduardo Rodriguez, Diamondbacks: E-Rod has been rolling since returning to action having only given up four earned runs across 11.1 innings through two starts since coming off the IL.
-He still carries a a 6.27 ERA, 1.59 WHIP and 60:19 K:BB in 56 innings into his next start.
-But after struggling for five straight outings before being sidelined, Rodriguez looks to be over the shoulder inflammation.
-12-team Mixed: $1, 15-team Mixed: $5; 12-team NL: $9
+Andrew Painter, Phillies: Pitching on regular (four days) rest for the first time after conceding a career-high six runs during his previous start, Painter gave up one hit and two walks with six strikeouts across five scoreless frames last Sunday for Triple-A Lehigh Valley.
+He's recovering from Tommy John in Jul.
+2023 and is building towards an All-Star break promotion, with his last solid outing alleviating some concerns after a rough patch.
+Painter showed that his stuff was back in the Arizona Fall League by using all four of his plus pitches with his four-seam fastball up to 99 and averaging 97.
+He'll slot into the Philly rotation once promoted.
+12-team Mixed: $1, 15-team Mixed: $4; 12-team NL: $7 (same stash candidate bid)

-Emmet Sheehan, Dodgers: Sheehan, recovering from May 2024 Tommy John surgery, is expected to be activated off the IL this week.
-He kicked off his rehab assignment May 26 at the rookie-level Arizona Complex League and moved up to Triple-A Oklahoma City following two scoreless innings in that first appearance.
-Sheehan has made four rehab outings and threw 63 pitches last Thursday.
-He pitched in 13 games - 11 starts - for LA in 2023 and could garner consideration for a spot in the Dodgers' six-man rotation once activated, though Ben Casparius looks to be the favorite for that role.
-12-team Mixed: $0, 15-team Mixed: $1; 12-team NL: $6 (same injury return bid)
+Carson Palmquist, Rockies: Palmqvist, sent down last Thursday, was called back up Sunday to take the place of the injured Kyle Freeland (back) where he gave up four runs on four hits and three walks with two Ks during 4.2 innings on Monday while yet to go more than five innings in an outing.
+He should remain in the rotation at least until Freeland or one of the other injured starters returns.
+12-team Mixed: No, 15-team Mixed: No; 12-team NL: $5

 RELIEF PITCHER